Shop Subscribe

 Little ones will love making this delicious treat for birds.
 Here’s how to make and use it.

 1. Begin with 2 cups of fat in a large bowl.
-You can use lard, bacon fat or other fat from meat drippings.
-This recipe makes 8 cups, so make sure the bowl is large enough to hold it all.
+You can use lard, bacon, or other meat drippings fat.
+This recipe makes 8 cups, so ensure the bowl is large enough to hold it all.

 2. Add 2 cups of peanut butter and mix the two together to form a smooth paste.